-My original career path was in elementary education, and I taught in Northern and Central Virginia schools, as well as north of Austin, Texas.
-I am now a professor of School Health Education, so I have experience working with teacher candidates and lesson planning.
+Sarah's original career path was in elementary education, and taught in Northern and Central Virginia schools, as well as north of Austin, Texas.
+Now she is a professor of School Health Education and has experience working with teacher candidates and lesson planning.

 Other previous jobs have included working as a “Foodie” in a small grocery store, teaching cooking classes for their plant-based eating program and writing a food blog.